awsdocs/amazon-redshift-developer-guide/doc_source/t_Sorting_data-compare-sort-styles.md

 1. Execute queries and compare the results\.

-## Create the SSB Data Set<a name="t_Sorting_data-compare-sort-styles-create-ssb"></a>
+## Create the SSB Dataset<a name="t_Sorting_data-compare-sort-styles-create-ssb"></a>

-If you haven't already done so, follow the steps in [Step 1: Create a Test Data Set](tutorial-tuning-tables-create-test-data.md) in the Tuning Table Design tutorial to create the tables in the SSB data set and load them with data\.
+If you haven't already done so, follow the steps in [Step 1: Create a Test Data Set](tutorial-tuning-tables-create-test-data.md) in the Tuning Table Design tutorial to create the tables in the SSB dataset and load them with data\.
 The data load will take about 10 to 15 minutes\.

 The example in the Tuning Table Design tutorial uses a four\-node cluster\.
 The comparisons in this example use a two\-node cluster\.
 Your results will vary with different cluster configurations\.